 The actor layer reveals something interesting about “Supply Aggregated.”
 Who does the aggregating?
 Right now it would be Maya, manually checking what each farm has submitted.
 But with ten farms, that’s manageable.
 With fifty, it’s a full-time job.
 The yellow note says “Maya” but really it should say “System” – eventually.
 Another pink note: “When does supply aggregation need to be automated?”

 Priya points to the bracket the team added during the ordering phase – the one marking where the weekly cycle starts.
 “Every actor from here onwards is doing something every week,” she says.
 “But the yellow notes don’t show that.
 Maya doesn’t aggregate supply once.
-She does it every Wednesday.”
-The actor layer makes the repeating workload visible in a way the event timeline alone didn’t.
+She does it every Wednesday, for every box.”
+The actor layer makes the repeating workload visible in a way the event timeline alone didn’t – and with it, the bottlenecks.
+If one person’s name appears on five weekly events, that’s a scaling problem waiting to happen.

 Phase four: hotspots